vsrinivas/fuchsia/docs/syscalls/process_create.md

 Process handles may be waited on and will assert the signal *MX_SIGNAL_SIGNALED* when the process exits.

+*job* is the controlling [job object](../objects/job.md) for the new process, which will become a child of that job.

 ## RETURN VALUE

 **process_create**() returns NO_ERROR and a handle to the new process